02bwilson/Arduino-LED-Controller/README.md

 # Arduino LED Controller

-Arduino LED Controller that works by sending serial signals to an Arduino.
+Arduino LED Controller is a simple LED Controller that works by sending serial signals to an Arduino.

 ## Installation